 The oils add a minty flavor to the mouthwash and have additional antibacterial properties.
 It isn’t recommended that you make any more than one batch at a time because the oils can settle and change flavor over time.
 To save even more money, skip the oils all together and just use baking soda and water!
 This form of mouthwash isn’t medicated like the store-bought variety, so if your dentist has recommended other types of wash for specific dental needs, follow their directions.

 We’ve all heard of Uber and many have been attracted to the flexibility that it’s “work anytime” policy offers.
-They are definitely a great option to check out, and you can always apply to become an Uber driver here.
-It turns out, though, that this is FAR from the only option if you are looking to pick up some extra money with freelance work.
-Here are 15 Uber alternatives that you can find work from!
+They are definitely a great option to check out, and you can learn more about becoming an Uber driver-partner here or sign up here.
+It turns out, though, that this isn’t the only option if you are looking to pick up some extra money with freelance work.
+Here are 15 other side gigs in the on-demand economy!

 Wingz is an app that is very much like Uber, except that it originally focused primarily on rides to and from airports.
 It has since expanded to offer pre-scheduled rides from anywhere, while still focusing on airports and special events (like sporting events or concerts).